The importance of calorimetry for highly-boosted jet substructure

 \subsection{Detector configurations}

-We employ a detector simulation that reproduces the main resolution effects relevant for jet substructure reconstruction.
+We develop a custom detector simulation which reproduces the main resolution effects relevant for jet substructure reconstruction through particle level smearing and granularization described in detail below.
 This simulation is representative of current and future detector concepts employing particle-flow-based reconstruction, such as the CMS~\cite{Sirunyan:2017ulk} or ATLAS~\cite{Aaboud:2017aca} detectors at the LHC.

 In the simulation, we first categorize the generated particles into charged particles, photons (including $\pi_0\to\gamma\gamma$), and neutral hadrons.
 Tracking inefficiencies occur at high particle momenta and within high momentum jets, where the tracking detector granularity is not sufficient to reconstruct highly-collimated particles.
 Since both inefficiencies are correlated within high momentum jets, they are simulated together by treating charged particles with momenta above a threshold $E_{\text{track}}^{\text{max}}$ as neutral hadrons.
+CMS and ATLAS also have tracking inefficiencies at lower momenta and there is an ambiguity in the mapping of calorimeter deposits to charged and neutral particles which is enhanced in high-momentum jets.
+Those effects are not explicitly simulated, though, jet substructure reconstruction performance was found to be well-reproduced approximating all tracking-related effects with a simple $E_{\text{track}}^{\text{max}}$ threshold.
 The generated neutral hadrons are then discretized to simulate the spatial resolution $\sigma_{\text{CAL}}^{\eta}=\sigma_{\text{CAL}}^{\phi}$ of the ECAL and HCAL.
 Finally, all particles are smeared according to parametrized resolutions $\sigma_{\text{particle}}^{E}$ for each particle type.